Unexpected (Lumidee album)

-Unexpected is the second studio album by American hip-hop and R&B recording artist Lumidee, released by TVT Records on April 17, 2007 in the United States and on June 21, 2007 in the United Kingdom.
-The album was produced primarily by J. Marty with contributions made by Scott Storch, T.C.
+Unexpected is the second studio album by American singer Lumidee.
+It was released by TVT Records on April 17, 2007 in the United States and on June 21, 2007 in the United Kingdom.
+The album was produced primarily by J. Marty with additional contributions made by Scott Storch, T.C.
 Love, Lenky, Ron Browz, Wyclef Jean, Jerry Duplessis and Red Spyda.

 Background

-In an interview with Vibe Magazine, Lumidee spoke about signing with TVT Records stating, "TVT Records is the perfect way for me to come back and again I'm coming out of left field, just like with Never Leave You.
+In an interview with Vibe, Lumidee spoke about signing with TVT Records, stating: "TVT Records is the perfect way for me to come back and again I'm coming out of left field, just like with Never Leave You.
 Nobody ever thought of me coming back on a street credible label like TVT [...]
 Actually, nobody ever thought of me really even coming back, period."
 In another interview, Lumidee said of the album, "This time around I got to do an album.
 The first time around the world heard my demo, that’s basically what it was.
 I had a really big song which landed me the deal and they wanted an album in two weeks. [...]
 This time you’re getting to hear my progress through the years and the different emotions I’ve been going through."